Skip to Content

 Jumper Cables

-If you don’t have a charger, you can still get it running but you’ll need a set of jumper wires and a car or any 12volt battery will do the job.
+If you don’t have a charger, you can still get it running, but you’ll need a set of jumper wires, and a car or any 12-volt battery will do the job.
 Follow this link for a more detailed guide to Jump Starting.

 Jumpers – Use good quality jumpers.

-Add the cables in sequence 1, 2, 3, and 4 to start the mower, and while idling remove jumper cables in reverse order 4, 3, 2, and 1.
+Add the cables in sequence 1, 2, 3, and 4 to start the mower, and while idling, remove jumper cables in reverse order 4, 3, 2, and 1.

 Dash Lights Don’t Work

-Main Fuse – If the battery is fully charged and still no go – check the mower main fuse.
-Some mowers will have the blade type fuse, others will have the old style bottle type.
+Main Fuse – If the battery is fully charged and still no go – check the main mower fuse.
+Some mowers will have the blade-type fuse; others will have the old-style bottle type.

-Replacing the fuse is simple, just pull out the old one and push the new one into place.
-It’s important to replace it with the correct amp rating, otherwise, you can damage the wiring circuit and components.
+Replacing the fuse is simple; just pull out the old one and push the new one into place.
+It’s important to replace it with the correct amp rating.
+Otherwise, you can damage the wiring circuit and components.

 Check Safety Sensors

 Riding mowers are designed with safety features built in to protect us from operator error or accident.
-Safety features on mowers are controlled by sensors/switches and most modern mowers will wire those sensors into a control module.
+Safety features on mowers are controlled by sensors/switches, and most modern mowers will wire those sensors into a control module.

-The sensors are a very simple on/off switch type and rarely give trouble, it’s more common for the striking plate that pushes on the sensor to be misaligned, when this happens, the sensor is open and the engine won’t start or stops depending on where the sensors fitted.
+The sensors are a very simple on/off switch type and rarely give trouble; it’s more common for the striking plate that pushes on the sensor to be misaligned; when this happens, the sensor is open, and the engine won’t start or stops depending on where the sensors fitted.

-Over-riding – Sensors can be overridden for test purposes, remove and join the wires, some sensors are wired in reverse – meaning, just disconnecting them will override the sensor.
+Over-riding – Sensors can be overridden for test purposes, remove and join the wires, and some sensors are wired in reverse – meaning, just disconnecting them will override the sensor.
 You can check sensors for continuity using a voltmeter.

 Starting Procedure

-There are several sensors that must be engaged, the location and number of sensors are dependent on the make of the mower and differs between manual and hydro-static (type of transmission).
+There are several sensors that must be engaged; the location and number of sensors are dependent on the make of the mower and differs between manual and hydro-static (type of transmission).

-Safety – For our safety sensors are fitted to the seat, blade engages lever or button, transmission selector, brake pedal, and on some models the hood.
+Safety – For our safety, sensors are fitted to the seat, blade engages lever or button, transmission selector, brake pedal, and on some models, the hood.
 Any of these sensors will prevent your mower from starting.

-On older manual transmission mowers the gear selector wears and although the selector points to the Neutral position, it’s often still in gear – confirm it’s in Neutral by pushing it forward or back, it should be easy to push.
+On older manual transmission mowers, the gear selector wears, and although the selector points to the Neutral position, it’s often still in gear – confirm it’s in Neutral by pushing it forward or back; it should be easy to push.

 Sensors – This older style Craftsman / Jonsered / Husqvarna blade lever causes lots of no-start problems.